Soursound Hundred Dollar Boost Pedal | Limited run 2009

 Ever take the back off of that pedal you just spent $250 only to find it's but a few parts hurriedly put together with some overpriced paint job on the front?
-I always thought that was pretty lame.
+I"ve always thought that was pretty lame.
 We made the hundred dollar boost to prove a point.
 That same old mosfet boost everyone is already making, that slapped together build quality, and those horribly cheap parts aren't worth the cash they're asking.

 Simply put - our clean boost takes what you've already got (your guitar signal) and gives you a hell of a lot more of it.
 The circuit is very high input impedance and a very low output impedance making it perfect for driving long cable runs.
 It's voicing is designed to shape your guitar signal so a more natural amp overdrive can be attained all while expanding the detail of your playing.
 String definition during chording is increased and note attack is improved.
 At the unity gain setting it works as a fantastic buffer pedal.